Sujit132004/profile-mapper/README.md

-# 🌍 Profile Mapper Web Application(Video Dmo attached Above)
+# 🌍 Profile Mapper Web Application(Video Demo attached Above)

 This is a simple React-based web application that allows users to view a list of profiles and explore their addresses interactively on a map.